lookie27/jekyll-now/_posts/2020-11-05-Getting-started-with-Alloy.md

 }
 ```

-You might of notices we added the following functions `increaseLevel` and `decreaseLevel`.
-All these do is increment or decrement the water level.
-We are going to create those
+You might of noticed that we added the following functions `increaseLevel` and `decreaseLevel`.
+These increment or decrement the water level.
+We are going to create those by writing

 ```
 fun increaseLevel: WaterLevel -> WaterLevel {